-In my previous post I described how the link between designer S. Neil Fujita as art director for CBS records and Andy Warhol was established, by means of an order for an illustration for the Chopin: Nocturnes album.
+In my previous post I described how the link between designer S. Neil Fujita as art director for CBS records and Andy Warhol was established, by means of an invoice for an illustration for the Chopin: Nocturnes album.
 Another album with Warhol cover that we can conclude was most likely ordered by Fujita is Mozart, 4 Divertimenti on the Epic label (LC 3081).
 On the cover is mentioned that the record was part of the series “Mozart Jubilee Edition, 1956”.

 Warhol’s blotted line drawing of an orchestra scene was loosely borrowed from a painting by French impressionist Edgar Degas: L’Orchestre de l’Opéra (around 1870).
 This fact was first noticed and brought to my attention by Klaus Knop, a Warhol cover collector and art lover from Germany.
 Thanks, Klaus!